marinahramiirez-create/Psychometric-Analysis-and-Statistical-Inference/README.md

 2. **Experimental Impact:** Theoretical assumptions regarding cognitive load were confirmed by the experimental data.
 3. **Reproducibility:** The workflow follows APA standards for reporting psychometric properties.

+## Automated Analysis
+You can find the statistical processing script in `analysis.py`.
+Key metrics and results are structured in `data.json` for easy integration with other tools.